Head of School

 Carol A. Swainson, Head of School, has been an administrator in independent schools for 18 years and has taught nearly every discipline from grades 3 through adult.
 Her various administrative roles have included Diversity Coordinator (Sidwell Friends School), Head of Middle School (Head-Royce School & University of Chicago Laboratory Schools), Associate Head of School (St. James’ Episcopal School) and Head of K-8 (Bentley School).
 Carol earned a B.A. in French and Spanish languages and an M.Ed. in social foundations from the University of Virginia.
 Throughout her career, Carol has been an advocate for experiential, international, and arts education; has overseen significant school growth and construction efforts; has championed sustainability, diversity, equity, and social justice; and has been a trailblazer in curriculum development, leading the way for the integration of technology and twenty-first century teaching and learning initiatives.
 A globalist at heart, Carol is fluent in French and Spanish and has also studied Italian and Arabic.
 She is also an amateur oboist and composer, having produced original works for theatrical and performance art shows and art installations.
 She resides in Oakland with her husband artist Stevens Jay Carter.
 Together, they advocate for the arts as a way to cultivate social change and to promote peace, harmony, and well-being.

-Jina Kim, Operations Director, earned her B.A. in psychology at the University of California, Berkeley, and an M.A. at the University of Chicago in Social Service Administration.
+Jina Kim, Associate Head of School & Director of Operations and Outreach Director, earned her B.A. in psychology at the University of California, Berkeley, and an M.A. at the University of Chicago in Social Service Administration.
 She went on to earn a J.D. at Northwestern University.
 Jina has worked with elementary-aged children in multiple capacities, including developing and teaching a Bridge Kindergarten, creating and leading an educational program for Vietnamese immigrant children, teaching science classes at the Lawrence of Hall of Science, supervising children in an after school program, and interning as a social worker at a children’s hospital.
 She also spent several years at Morrison Foerster LLP as an attorney, leading teams of 20 or more individuals on complex litigation cases.
 Jina has three children attending Schoolhouse this year, twin girls in kindergarten, and a son in fifth grade.
 She has also been a Board member since 2016.

 Board of Trustees